Konstantin Kalinin

 At some point, every healthcare SaaS team discovers the same uncomfortable truth:

-You’re not running “customer support.”
-You’re running an always-on interruption engine that quietly taxes product velocity, burns out your smartest people, and turns documentation into a museum exhibit (“Last updated: who knows”).
+The “customer support” you’re running is really an always-on interruption engine.
+It quietly taxes product velocity, burns out your smartest people, and turns documentation into a museum exhibit (“Last updated: who knows”).

 That was us.

-We didn’t have a support “scaling problem.”
-We had a signal routing problem.
-Too many issues landed in too many places (email, threads, random DMs), the same questions kept repeating, and the stuff that should have become documentation… stayed stuck in someone’s head or a Slack scrollback graveyard.
+More support staff wouldn’t have fixed it.
+We had a signal routing problem: too many issues landed in too many places (email, threads, random DMs), the same questions kept repeating, and the stuff that should’ve become documentation just stayed stuck in someone’s head or a Slack scrollback graveyard.

 So we did the thing you’re not supposed to do when you’re busy: we introduced a new system.

-- We reclaimed ~20–30 hours per week, and about 80% of that time came from eliminating follow-ups, summaries, and “doc debt”
+• We reclaimed ~20–30 hours per week, and about 80% of that came from eliminating follow-ups, summaries, and “doc debt”

 And the weirdest part?
-The biggest win wasn’t speed.
-It was calm.
+We expected the win to be speed.
+The real win was calm.

 Key Takeaways

-- Human-in-the-loop is an architecture choice.
-Draft-only + approval gates let you move fast without turning support into an AI liability generator.
+2. Human-in-the-loop is an architecture choice.
+Draft-only and approval gates let you move fast without turning support into an AI liability generator.

 Table of Contents

-If you’ve ever looked at your support inbox and thought, “This isn’t customer support — this is cardio,” welcome to the club.
+If you’ve ever looked at your support inbox and thought “when did customer support turn into cardio?”, welcome to the club.

-- Every “quick reply” created two more tasks: follow-up, status tracking, and “someone should update the docs.”
+• Every “quick reply” created more tasks: follow-up, status tracking, and “someone should update the docs.”

-And then there’s the cost nobody budgets for: the engineering tax.
-Not because the team is unwilling — but because support interruptions are perfectly designed to destroy flow.
+And then there’s the cost that never makes it onto a budget line: the engineering tax.
+Your engineers want to help.
+The problem is that support interruptions are perfectly designed to destroy flow.
 One “can you take a look?” turns into a 30-minute context rebuild, a partial fix, and a shrug emoji that somehow counts as closure.

 Turn support from a firehose into a pipeline.